luxai-qtrobot/tutorials/demos/qt_ai_data_assistant_online/README.md

 ## Getting Started
-The QTrobot Data Assistant can run on all variants of QTrobot for Research version.
+The QTrobot Online Data Assistant can run on all variants of QTrobot for Research version.

 ### Installation
 :::info Notice